MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 start();
 ```

 - to make sure that your server runs, do:

 ```
 npm start
 ```

 - FYI don't forget to use [nodemon](https://www.npmjs.com/package/nodemon) for your server, your start command should look like this in your package.json file:

 ```
+js
   ...
   "scripts": {
     "start": "nodemon server.js",